This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Publication of commitment decision

-Where the JFTC takes a commitment decision, it announces the decision and provide a concise summary of the commitments.
-This decision does not amount to a finding of any infringement, which would mean that the JFTCʼs decision would be unlikely to be useful to plaintiffs in follow-on damages litigations.
+Where the JFTC takes a commitment decision, it announces the decision and provide a concise summary of the commitments, which is usually a document of several pages.
+This decision does not amount to a finding of any infringement, which would mean that the JFTCs decision would be unlikely to be useful to plaintiffs in follow-on damages litigations.

 Settlement in cartel conduct cases